-Dueling Pianos: The Bar at Times Square hosts a free dueling piano show nightly, and it’s a blast.
+Dueling Pianos: The Bar at Times Square transforms into a dueling piano bar nightly, and it’s a blast.
 My wife and I always grab a seat at a video poker machine outside the bar facing in which allows us to take in the show while sipping complimentary drinks.
 Of course, you would need to be actively playing video poker to score free drinks, and seats in the bar are great as well if you prefer not to play VP.

 Stroll through Greenwich Village: Tucked behind the Bar at Times Square, this intricately themed portion of the property will give you the feel of being in NYC, complete with actual steam rising from manhole covers.
 Active restaurants and a coffee shop occupy the street level of the mock city giving it an even more authentic feel.
 Walking through this part of the resort is among our favorite things to do at New York New York in Vegas, and it’s free!